 Nonfarm Payroll Employment

 Nonfarm payroll employment measures the number of jobs added per month in the U.S. excluding those in farming, private households, proprietors, non-profit employees, and active military.
 In May, U.S. nonfarm payroll employment increased by 339,000 jobs which was well above the median analyst forecast of 190,000.
-This stark contrast appears to signal economic strength as it is a sign that companies continue to add employees despite wavering economic conditions.
+This stark contrast therefore appears to signal economic strength as it is a sign that companies continue to add employees despite wavering economic conditions.

 Source: J.P.
 Morgan Asset Management 6/8/23